Robust Estimation and Inference in Panels with Interactive Fixed Effects: Construction of robust estimates and confidence intervals

 \begin{remark} In principle, our approach can be extended to a heterogeneous treatment effect model where the constant coefficient $\beta$ is replaced by an individual specific coefficient $\beta_{it}$ that is allowed to vary with $i$ and $t$.
 In particular, if a bound on the nuclear norm of the matrix of coefficients $\beta_{it}$ or on the error of preliminary estimates of these coefficients is available in addition to such a bound for $\Gamma$, we can use minimax linear debiasing to estimate a linear functional of the individual specific effects $\beta_{it}$.
 For example, the linear functional $\frac{1}{NT}\sum_{i=1}^N\sum_{t=1}^T \beta_{it}$ gives the average treatment effect of a one-unit change in $X_{it}$ over the $NT$ units in a setting where $\beta_{it}$ is interpreted as the causal effect of a change in the variable $X_{it}$.
-We leave such extensions as a topic for future research. \end{remark}
+Deriving a computable bound on the nuclear norm error of an initial estimate of the coefficients $\beta_{it}$ in this case is nontrivial, however, and we leave this question for future research. \end{remark}